This post sheds light on Romantic Style, its key elements, roots and evolution, how to get the look and how you can wear it over 50.

-Fun floral dress, fit and flare dress in an ultra-feminine cut, flouncy silhouettes, feminine dresses, sheath dresses, colored (pink, light blue, pint) jeans/pants, flowy pants, girly blouses with puff sleeves, bows or ruffles, silky camisoles with embroidery, lace or sequin or pearl embellishment, cozy sweaters, thin old-school thin knit sweaters, patterned cardigans, blazers with color or trim details, coats in interesting shapes and colors, flared princess cut coat, pretty lacy underwear, slips, bodices and petticoats, gladiator or T-strap sandals in neutral, ballet flats, lace-up booties, opaque, lace and fishnet tights.
+Fun floral dress, fit and flare dress in an ultra-feminine cut, flouncy silhouettes, feminine dresses, sheath dresses, colored (pink, light blue, pint) jeans/pants, flowy pants, girly blouses with puff sleeves, bows or ruffles, silky camisoles and tunics with embroidery, lace or sequin or pearl embellishment, cozy sweaters, thin old-school knit sweaters, patterned cardigans, blazers with color or trim details, coats in interesting shapes and colors, flared princess cut coat, pretty lacy underwear, slips, bodices and petticoats, gladiator or T-strap sandals in neutral, ballet flats, lace-up booties, opaque, lace and fishnet tights.
 Hipstik has tights and pantyhose with nice lace tops.

 Best Colors, Prints and Fabrics for Modern Romantic Style

 This style’s aura is created with soft colors like light blue, pinks, peaches, feminine red, soft pink, cream, white in its variations (bone, ivory, eggshell, off-white, snow, chalk, vanilla…), precious all white-outfits, dusty rose and lavender.
 In this style, bright prints like polka dots, not too large florals, paisley, gingham and tie dye are among favorites.
 Furthermore, texture is a Must.
 Lace and eyelet, ruffles, bows, fishnet, leather, beads, pearls, crochet, and embroidery fall in this category.
 Soft and pretty tulle, delicate fabrics and chiffon are in every romantic woman’s closet.